crossplane/crossplane/design/one-pager-generic-usage-type.md

 We propose introducing a new `Usage` type that can be used to declare usage relationships between Crossplane resources.
-This type will be defined by the Core Crossplane repository, and be available for use as part of a composition.
+This type will be defined by the Core Crossplane repository, and also be available for use as part of a composition.

 The relations defined by this type will be enforced by an admission webhook that will be running as part of the Crossplane core.
-Similar to the upstreams [liens proposal], the webhook will reject deletions of resources that are in use by other resources with a ["409 Conflict" error code].
+Similar to the upstreams [liens proposal], the webhook will reject deletions of resources that are in use by other resources with a ["409 Conflict" error code] as `metav1.Status` as part of the admission response (not the actual http code of the admission request).

+The RBAC manager already grants Crossplane RBAC access to all types in order for it to do Composition.
+Therefore, there's no need for extra RBAC permissions to interact with resources across providers.

 ### API